Mgahinga Gorilla National Park

 Mgahinga Gorilla National Park is a protected area located in southwestern Uganda, on the border with Rwanda and the Democratic Republic of Congo.
 It is one of the two national parks in Uganda that are home to the endangered mountain gorillas, the other being Bwindi Impenetrable Forest National Park.

-The Nyakagezi family is composed of 9 members; 4 silverbacks, 2 infants, 2Adults females and 1 juvenile.
-The dominant silverback is Mark who took over leadership from his father Bugingo.
+The Nyakagezi family is composed of 9 members: 4 silverbacks, 2 infants, 2 adult females, and 1 juvenile.
+The dominant silverback is Mark, who took over leadership from his father, Bugingo.
 The other members include Mathew and Mafia (silverbacks), Nyiramwiza and Nshuti (adult females), Nkanda (juvenile), Mutagamba and Rukundo (Infant).
 Bugingo, the oldest silverback, is believed to be more than 50 years old.

 The park is home to a number of endangered species, including the mountain gorillas, golden monkeys, and the rare and elusive ivory-billed barbet.
-Other wildlife found in the park includes elephants, buffaloes, and various antelope species.
+Other wildlife found in the park includes elephants, buffalo, and various antelope species.

 What to do in Mgahinga Gorilla National Park

 Mgahinga Gorilla National Park offers a range of tourism activities that cater to different interests and preferences.
-From gorilla trekking to cultural experiences, hiking, bird watching, and volcano climbing, there is something for everyone to enjoy in this unique and bio diverse national park.
+From gorilla trekking to cultural experiences, hiking, bird watching, and volcano climbing, there is something for everyone to enjoy in this unique and biodiverse national park.

 One of the main attractions at Mgahinga Gorilla National Park is gorilla trekking.
 Visitors have the opportunity to go on guided hikes through the dense forests to observe and interact with habituated gorilla groups.
 This activity provides a unique and unforgettable experience, allowing tourists to witness these magnificent creatures up close in their natural habitat.